ikoniaris/grokdebug-vagrant/README.md

 GrokDebug-Vagrant
 =================

-Vagrant configuration to setup a Grok Debugger VM
+Vagrant configuration to setup a Logstash's Grok Debugger VM